 Virginia Morton, author of the novel Marching through Culpeper, offers 2-hour Civil War Walking Tours of historic downtown Culpeper.
 On the tour, you'll learn about "Extra Billy" Smith, two-time governor of Virginia, and the oldest general in either army; General J.E.B.
 Stuart, the gallant Major John Pelham and their friend Judge Henry Schackleford.
 Also on the tour route is a stop at the Culpeper County Court House, the boyhood home of General Ambrose Powell (A.P.)
 Hill, and many other exciting and historic points of interest.

 Tours are by appointment only, and profits are donated to the Friends of Cedar Mt.
 Battlefield.
 For reservation information, fees on small or large groups, or to join an existing tour, contact Virginia Morton at (540)825-9147 or visit her website at www.marchingthroughculpeper.com.

 Zann Nelson - History Quest Tours

 Zann Nelson is an experienced tour guide and an award-winning freelance writer specializing in historical investigations.
-She is the former CEO/Director of the Museum of Culpeper History, is currently President of the preservation organization, Friends of Wilderness Battlefield, Inc., and has recently co-founded the African American Heritage Alliance, Inc.
+She is the former CEO/Director of the Museum of Culpeper History and has recently co-founded the African American Heritage Alliance, Inc.